The Ultimate Guide to Clojure Concurrency

 Imagine you're working with a stock market agent.
 You've got some money and want to invest.
 The agent comes to you, tells you how much money you have and the current stock price.
 You do some mental arithmetic and write down your order.
 The agent runs back to the market but there's so much competition, the price changes before the order gets put in.
 So the agent comes back.

 The same question, but with different arguments.
 Here's your budget now, here's the price now.
 You plug them into the same mental function, and get a new order.

 Sometimes it happens.
 Things change between when you calculate a thing and when the thing needs to happen.
 So you recalculate.
 But it's better to give that agent an order first in case it gets in and recalculate if it doesn't.
 That's called "optimistic".

 What would happen if your function wasn't pure?
 It would get called many times and have more than one effect.
-It would print out something many times intead of one.
-Or it might launch two missles instead of one.
+It would print out something many times instead of one.
+Or it might launch two missiles instead of one.
 Oops.
 Keep it pure, folks.

 Okay, there's just one more idea before we get to the catalog of primitives.
 It's an important idea, but I understand if you want to skip ahead.
 In fact, skip around as much as you want!

 We talked before about being able to break up tasks into smaller tasks so you can get more concurrency and take advantage of more cores.
 How small do things need to be?